Nov. 24, 2022

 Originally Posted on LawEnforcementToday.com

 This morning I had a conversation with a retired police officer.
 He was friendly, the conversation was lighthearted; he smiled and laughed a lot and yet I could still detect the slight sign of sadness in his eyes.
+All of our great interviews are available as a free podcast on Apple Podcasts, Spotify, our website, or most major podcast platforms.

 I knew the sadness well.
 For many it can best be described as the byproduct, or side effects of being a police officer in America.
 Police witness humanity at its’ worst.

 They see fear, desperation and confusion on the faces of young children that have been victimized by parents.
 Moreover, elderly people that have been brutalized by strangers and family; and those that have been attacked repeatedly by their spouses not to mention others that have lost their lives due to fires or motor vehicle accidents.
 Having to notify family members that a loved one has died.
 The crushing hopelessness of those addicted to alcohol and drugs, combined with the terrible effect it has on their families.
 Conversation with a Retired Police Officer PTSD.
+Follow us on Facebook, Instagram, LinkedIn, Pinterest, MeWe and other social media platforms.

 Standing beside victims of violence as they lay dying, while trying to perform first aid, protect evidence and reassuring the dying that they were not alone as their life ended . . . all while crowds of onlookers stood by watching as if it were free entertainment.